 The centre point or tan dien is located a little below the navel.
-Many martial arts concentrate on this point during practice, we are no exception.
-It is believed by many that our ‘centre’ stores ki/chi.
-Centralisation consolidates balance and body positioning.
+Many martial arts concentrate on this point during practice, as this consolidates balance and body positioning.
+A grounded centre also lets us transfer force efficiently from our base through each technique, making transitions smoother and strikes more forceful.

 Adults only lessons (18+)